ghiarishi/Operating-System-From-Scratch/doc/filesystem-working-notes.md

 #define PEFMODE 1007   // attempted operation on a file in the wrong mode
 #define PEFPERM 1008   // attempted operation on a file without read/write permissions
 #define PEFNAME 1009   // the filename is invalid

+#define PETOOMANYF 1101 // you have too many files open already
+#define PESTDIO 1102    // tried to read from stdout or write to stdin
 ```

 ## Structs